dthelouie/phase-0/week-4/nums-letters.md

 ###1.
 What does "puts" do?

-	The command "puts" prints the corresponding output and "nil" with a new line.
+	The command "puts" prints the following output and "nil" with a new line.
+If the output includes a variable, it prints the content of that variable instead of its name.
+Strings and integers will be printed as they are shown in the puts command.

 ###2.
 What is an integer?
 What is a float?